iotaledger/iota-java/README.md

 ##Technologies & dependencies

-The JOTA library has been designed to be used exclusively with Java 8+.
+The JOTA library has been designed to be used with Java6+, in order to promote compatibility with Android.

 Core dependencies:
 * Retrofit Client 2.1.0 [[link]](https://square.github.io/retrofit/)